tradingstrategy-ai/docs/source/glossary.rst

         while blockchain technology itself is defined as a ledger of decentralized data that is securely shared by select participants.

+        The most common use case for oracle is to tell the :term:`fair value` of an asset.
+        This can be a :term:`token` or a :term:`real-world asset <RWA>`.

         Oracles are security critical system, as they often report prices and if the price is wrong the underlying protocol may suffer what is called an oracle attack or a price manipulation attack.
         For example, if in a :term:`lending protocol` the collateral price is wrong,